This is what you can expect in our article on Latino BBQ sauces:

 -

-Add the Latino BBQ sauce to the jackfruit and stir well to ensure the jackfruit is completely covered with the sauce.
+Add the Latino BBQ sauce to the jackfruit and stir well to ensure the jackfruit is completely coated.
 Add more sauce if needed.
-Reduce the heat and simmer the jackfruit for another 10-15 minutes to allow it to absorb the flavor of the barbecue sauce and become tender.
+Reduce the heat and simmer for another 10-15 minutes to allow the jackfruit to absorb the flavor of the barbecue sauce and become tender.
 Stir occasionally.

 -